 Food poisoning is one of the biggest things that can ruin a trip.
 It's unpleasant, costly, and prevents you from being able to fully enjoy your experience away from home.
 And while it isn't always possible to completely avoid a stomach bug, there are things to can do to significantly lower your chances of having to deal with it.
-Here's my best advice on how to avoid food poisoning while traveling, and what to do if it happens to you.

 As I write this, I'm recovering from a particularly nasty stomach bug.
 You're probably wondering why I'm giving travel advice on how to avoid food poisoning when I can't even avoid it myself, but here's the truth that every traveler needs to know - you can't guarantee that you won't get it, even in developed countries.

 This does not mean that you shouldn't travel.
 It doesn't mean that you shouldn't ever eat the local cuisine.
 You can do all the amazing things that are still on your travel bucket list, and you know what?
 If you're aware of a few things and take certain precautions, there's a good chance you won't get sick.

 In this post, you'll discover some of the best ways to stay healthy while you travel, as well as what you should pack in your travel first aid kit and how to deal with food poisoning if it does happen to you.

 Food poisoning, also known as travelers diarrhea or Delhi Belly, (or as we call it here: Fiji Belly), are all names for a stomach infection called Gastroenteritis.
 There are three types of Gastroenteritis that cause similar symptoms - viral (norovirus, rotavirus, etc.) bacterial (salmonella, e. coli, etc.) and parasitic (giardia, etc.).